dymmond/edgy/docs/fields.md

 * **prefix_embedded** - Default "".
 Prefix the field names of embedded fields (not references to external fields).
 Useful for implementing embeddables

 Note: embedded fields are deepcopied.
 This way it is safe to provide the same inner_fields object to multiple CompositeFields

+Note: there is a special parameter for model: `ConditionalRedirect`.
+It changes the behaviour of CompositeField in this way:

+- one inner field: Reads and writes are redirected to this field.
+When setting a dict or pydantic BaseModel the value is tried to be extracted like in the normal mode.
+Otherwise the logic of the single field is used.
+When returning only the value of the single field is returned
+- > 1 inner fields: normal behavior.
+Dicts are returned

 ##### Inheritance